elizabethsztan/symbolic_distillation_GNNs/simulations/README.md

-# Particle Simulation System Documentation (MADE USING CLAUDE)
+# Particle Simulation System Documentation

 Explanation of the simulation code used in the **original paper**.
+This README was made using Claude

 ## Overview